-- The documentation shipped with your managed system contains detailed planning, installation, and option information. - The managed system's user's guide contains user information for the managed system that might be partitioned. - The AIX 5L Version 5.2 AIX Installation in a Partitioned Environment guide, order number SC23-4382, contains information about installing, managing, and maintaining the AIX 5L operating system in a partitioned environment. - The Site and Hardware Planning Information, order number SA38-0508, contains information to help you plan the installation of your machine. - The IBM Hardware Management Console for pSeries Installation and Operations Guide, order number SA38-0590, contains information to help you plan the installation of your machine. - The Electronic Service Agent for eServer pSeries User's Guide, order number LCD4-1060, provides detailed information about the Service Agent application. - The PCI Adapter Placement Reference, order number SA38-0538, provides information about the slots in which to place adapters in your managed system.
+- The documentation shipped with your managed system contains detailed planning, installation, and option information. - The managed system's user's guide contains user information for the managed system that might be partitioned. - The AIX 5L Version 5.2 AIX Installation in a Partitioned Environment guide, order number 86 A2 08EG, contains information about installing, managing, and maintaining the AIX 5L operating system in a partitioned environment. - The Site Preparation for Rack Systems, order number 86 A1 30PX, contains information to help you plan the installation of your machine. - The Hardware Management Console Installation and Operations Guide, order number 86 A1 83EF, contains information to help you plan the installation of your machine.